CodeDevNew/HTML-CSS-RESPONSIVE-WEBSITES/README.md

 1. The Coffee Shop Website and with the website link : https://codedevnew.github.io/HTML-CSS-RESPONSIVE-WEBSITES/coffee-shop/
 2. The Art Website and with the website link : https://codedevnew.github.io/HTML-CSS-RESPONSIVE-WEBSITES/the-art-website/
 3. The Hoodies Landing Page with the website link : https://codedevnew.github.io/HTML-CSS-RESPONSIVE-WEBSITES/hoodie-landing-page/
+4. The Chair Landing Page with the website link : https://codedevnew.github.io/HTML-CSS-RESPONSIVE-WEBSITES/chair-landing-page/